cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 :code:`<as2_from>` and :code:`<as2_to>` contain the partnership information and :code:`<type>` contains the content type of the payload.

 Before sending an AS2 message, check that a partnership is registered.
-Please refer to the section `Partnership Maintenance for more information <http://community.cecid.hku.hk/index.php/product/article/web_service_usage_guide/#partnership>`_.
+Please refer to the section :ref:`Partnership Maintenance for more information <Maintaining-partnerships>`.

 Let’s take a look at the program parameters.